 Tracing apps to-date have unnecessarily compromised privacy; users give away identities, location and even “under-the-skin” biometric data.

-The Coalition app provides contact tracing whilst being privacy conscious.
+The Coalition app provides exposure notifications whilst being privacy conscious.

 Let us first clarify when privacy is breached.